cptfinch/integrations-lead-tech-test/README.md

 - Open the project in Visual Studio Community from its .vcxproj file.
 - If prompted to target the latest Microsoft toolset, retarget the Windows SDK Version and platform toolset for the project.
 - Click the left margin to set a breakpoint.
 Start the debugger by presssing F5 (Debug > Start Debugging) or the Start Debugging button (green triangle) in the Debug Toolbar.
+- Put any assumptions, notes or instructions into your README.md.
+- When finished, provide us with a link to your repo or a zip of its contents
+- If choosing to provide written feedback, please put it in a text document in the repo

 We're eager to see you showcase your initiative and skills in your submission.
+Please get in touch if you need any help.
 Good luck with your test!